Gandalfdore/Proteus-API/Documentation.md

 **connection_func ()**

-	This function calls the initializatio nsequence for the Proteus.
+	This function calls the initialization sequence for the Proteus.

 INPUTS:
 	None